Yu Darvish Added To Chicago Cubs’ Disabled List, Suffering From Right Triceps Tendinitis

 — Chicago Cubs (@Cubs) May 26, 2018

 Yu Darvish only has one win this season.
-That is one fewer than the amount of stints on the disabled list he has.
+That is one fewer than the number of stints on the disabled list he has.
 Yu Darvish’s first win in a Cubs’ jersey, ironically came just a day prior to the tendinitis in his right triceps started flaring up.
 Frustrations amongst Cubs’ fans is rapidly growing in the wake of Yu Darvish going back on the 10-day disabled list.

 Critics have come out in droves to trash the Chicago Cubs for their recent trades and free-agency moves.

-In the past three offseasons the Cubs have signed outfielder Jason Heyward, along with starting pitchers Yu Darvish and Tyler Chatwood.
+In the past three offseasons, the Cubs have signed outfielder Jason Heyward, along with starting pitchers Yu Darvish and Tyler Chatwood.
 A deal with the Chicago White Sox last summer brought in hurler Jose Quintana.

 Also, the Cubs shipped out two minor league players for Justin Wilson and Alex Avila.
 Avila is no longer with the Cubs, while the others continue to struggle.

-It is still early in the MLB season and panic should not take place, however, it is difficult to hide any concerns regarding the Chicago Cubs going forward.
-The news about Yu Darvish going back to the 10-day disabled list is not what fans want to hear.
-Especially when they question if Yu Darvish can restore their faith.
+It is still early in the MLB season and panic should not take place.
+However, it is difficult to hide any concerns regarding the Chicago Cubs going forward.
+The news about Yu Darvish going back to the 10-day disabled list is not what fans want to hear, especially when they question if Yu Darvish can restore their faith.